Policy Design Studio and Internship Program

 Will I take any classes?
 If yes, how many days a week?

 You will take one class in addition to your internship that is worth a total of 12 credits.
-This class is one day a week and lasts all day (from 9:00am - 3pm or 4pm), usually on Wednesdays.
+This class is one day a week and lasts all day (from 10:00am - 1pm), usually on Fridays.
 You can also take additional online courses if you need to satisfy the minimum amount of credits for a scholarship.
 You will be working at your internship for the rest of the week.
 You may have a couple field trips during the week in which you will have to call off-work ahead of time.
 Be sure to notify your supervisor that you need this day off from work as soon as you receive the dates of the field trips.

 Can I earn honors credit for this program?